Once-Off SEO Project vs Ongoing SEO: Which One Produces Better Outcomes?

 Can a business start with a once-off SEO project and upgrade later?

 Yes.
-That is often the best way to reduce uncertainty before committing to a recurring engagement.
+That is often a useful way to reduce uncertainty before committing to a recurring engagement.
 The key is making sure the project has a defined output and does not pretend to replace long-term execution where long-term execution is clearly required.

 Is a one-time SEO audit enough for most businesses?